Public Infrastructure Investments for Space Market Development: An application to crewed space stations

 Table \ref{tab:econ-parameters-stations} shows that under the assumed conditions, the independent free-flyer architecture generates negative industry profits of \$355M annually; two competing firms cannot both earn positive returns.
-Individual firms in this scenario face \$927M in annual costs while receiving only \$750M in combined government and market revenues (\$500M from government purchases plus \$250M from the market), resulting in \$177M annual losses per firm.
-The shared core architecture, by contrast, generates positive industry profits of \$154M annually, with each firm earning \$77M in annual profits after accounting for the \$509M cost reduction from shared infrastructure.
+Individual firms in this scenario face \$927M in annual costs while receiving only \$750M in combined program and external revenues (\$500M from program-driven purchases plus \$250M from external sources), resulting in \$177M annual losses per firm.
+The shared core architecture, by contrast, generates positive industry profits of \$154M annually, with each firm earning \$77M in annual profits after accounting for the \$509M cost reduction from sharing foundational infrastructure.
 Figure \ref{fig:sustainable-competition-stations} maps these results onto the sustainable competition diagram.
 The free-flyer architecture falls into the region where only monopoly provision is economically viable, while the shared core architecture can sustain two firms.
-Under the shared core approach, firms earn profits available for reinvestment or dividends, though not enough to incent entry of additional competitors.
+That is, under the assumed conditions, a crewed free-flyer architecture is not compatible with competitive supply of habitat functions.
+Under the shared core approach firms earn positive profits, though not enough to incent entry of additional competitors.
+The choice of architecture thus determines whether competition to provide habitat functions is even possible, and the extent to which it may emerge.